microsoft/fluentui/packages/react-components/react-persona/Spec.md

 - `root`: The root slot for Persona.
 - `avatar`: The Avatar to display and Persona's primary slot.
 - `presence`: The PresenceBadge to display.
-- `primaryText`: Primary text.
+- `primaryText`: First line of text in Persona.
+By default its content will be the content of the `name` prop.
+It is highly encouraged to only use the `name` prop and only specify the content of `primaryText` when it is not a name.
-- `secondaryText`: Secondary text.
+- `secondaryText`: Second line of text in Persona.
-- `tertiaryText`: Tertiary text.
+- `tertiaryText`: Third line of text in Persona.
-- `quaternaryText`: Quaternary text.
+- `quaternaryText`: Fourth line of text in Persona.

 **Types**